Sign in or

 The 1996-2000 work of American religious scholar and Egyptologist Gary Greenberg seems to have been the first to explain points (e) and (f), such as in his chapter sections "Abraham pretended that Sarah was his Sister" (2000) and "The Osirian Iconography in Isaac's Sacrifice" (1996).

-The 2009 book The Gospel According to Acharya S. by American comparative religion and mythologies scholar D.M.
-Murdock (Acharya S.) contains a section entitled “Abraham is Brahma?
+In 2009, religio-mythology scholar Dorothy Murdock, in her book The Gospel According to Acharya S., penned a section entitled “Abraham is Brahma?
 Moses is Dionysus?”.

 Sarai (Sarah) | Saraswati = Sirius (star)